bldl/emplace-spidermonkey/README.md

 ### 3. Applying simple changes

   Self-hosted code is located in `mozilla-unified/js/src/builtin`.
-Here we can edit or `add`/`remove` functions.
+Here we can edit, add or remove functions.

   To see the effect of this, we can change the `return` value of a function.